kxmpxtxnt/fenster/README.md

 ## Structure

 As already mentioned, the backend is written in rust.
 The frontend for first web and later mobile in kotlin.
+Maybe the website will be in another language but im unsure.
 Communication is done via a rest api which is documented (maybe xd) via openapi.

 ## Contribution